zama-ai/fhevm/docs/fundamentals/decrypt.md

 The first argument is the `requestID` of the corresponding decryption request, `success` is a boolean assessing if the call to the callback succeeded, and `result` is the bytes array corresponding the to return data from the callback.

-In your hardhat tests, if you sent some transactions which are requesting one or several decryptions and you wish to await the fulfilment of those decryptions, you should import the two functions `asyncDecrypt` and `awaitAllDecryptionResults` from the `asyncDecrypt.ts` utility file.
+In your hardhat tests, if you sent some transactions which are requesting one or several decryptions and you wish to await the fulfilment of those decryptions, you should import the two methods `asyncDecrypt` and `awaitAllDecryptionResults` from the `asyncDecrypt.ts` utility file.
 This would work both when testing on an fhEVM node or in mocked mode.
 Here is a simple hardhat test for the previous `TestAsyncDecrypt` contract (more examples can be seen [here](../../test/oracleDecrypt/testAsyncDecrypt.ts)):

 ```js
 import { asyncDecrypt, awaitAllDecryptionResults } from "../asyncDecrypt";